The Chamber (game show): Reception

 The Chamber received negative reviews, with Carter reporting that the show caused "a critical outcry over subjecting people to what appeared to be torture for the entertainment of television viewers".
 The Baltimore Sun's Kevin Cowherd called the show "a sordid, putrid mess".
 In Variety, Phil Gallo described it as "a prototype for the joy-free gameshow".

 The series premiered to around ten million viewers in the United States, performing best among younger audiences, but viewership had declined to 5.6 million by the third episode, when it had been moved to Friday nights.
-It was cancelled as Fox executives concluded that its declining viewership made it hard to justify continuing a show "that was generating so much hostile reaction".
+It was cancelled after Fox executives concluded that the controversy around the show, coupled with low viewership, left no reason for its continuation.

-One contestant, Scott Brown, passed through all seven levels of the cold chamber and answered twenty questions correctly; he won $20,000, more than any other contestant on the show.
-After his game however, he was hospitalized for hypothermia, and sued Fox and the producers of the show.
-The lawsuit was settled out of court, and Brown was awarded an additional $100,000 for compensation.